ForgeRock/forgeops/helm/README.md

 useCertManager: True
 ```

-If you don't have cert manager deployed and want to use TLS certs, set the useCertManager flag to false, and use the the script ../bin/create_cert.sh
+If you don't have cert manager deployed and want to use TLS certs, set the useCertManager flag to false, and use the script ../bin/generate-tls.sh
 to either automatically generate a self-signed cert, or provide your own certs.
 See the comments in the script for more details.

 # Notes